$U$-statistics on bipartite exchangeable networks: Applications

 \section{Applications}

 In this section, we illustrate how the results from the previous section can be used for statistical inference for network data through different examples.
-First, we show how one might exploit different kernels to estimate the row heterogeneity in a WBEDD network (Version 1 with constant density), with the use of the delta-method.
-Next, we extend this first example to build a statistical test to compare the row heterogeneity of two networks.
-Finally, we highlight the fact that it is easy to define other interesting statistical tests using the same approach.
-We also discuss the computation cost of the $U$-statistics.
+First, we introduce the Bipartite Expected Degree Distribution (BEDD) models, a family of RCE models and we show how Theorems~\ref{th:mixture_theorem} and~\ref{th:gaussian_theorem} apply.
+Then, we detail three examples to show how one might exploit the $U$-statistics properties to analyze networks.
+In the first example, we use different quadruplet kernels to estimate the row heterogeneity of a network, with the help of the delta-method.
+Next, we extend this example to build a statistical test to compare the row heterogeneity of two networks.
+In the last example, we use $U$-statistics to estimate the frequency of network motifs.